ykmmm0/IceSfP/README.md

 > Our method achieves a **MAE of 16.01°**, outperforming the second-best method by **2.74°** — a significant margin in surface normal estimation.

-### Per-Model Performance

-Our method achieves the **lowest error across all 16 object categories**, demonstrating stable reconstruction across diverse geometries.

-### Generalization

-Quantitative comparison on the DeepSfP dataset shows **strong cross-dataset generalization**, with our method outperforming all baselines including those specifically designed for general-domain SfP.

 ---